NDG Linux Essentials 2.21 | Command Line Skills Module 5 | Chapter 05 Exam Answers Full 100% 2023

-These are questions of Cisco NDG Linux Essentials 2.21 Command Line Skills Chapter 05 Exam Answers full 100% with the latest version and updated in 2023.
+These are questions of Cisco NDG Linux Essentials 2.21 Command Line Skills Chapter 05 Exam Answers full 100% with the latest version and updated in 2023 and 2024.
 All answers are verified by experts with explanations.

 1. Which environment variable contains a list of directories that is searched for commands to execute?